Holism and Evolution: Regulation

 The whole exhibits a discernible regulatory function as it relates to cooperation and coordination of the structure and activity of parts, and to the selection and deselection of variations.
 The result is a balanced correlation of organs and functions.
 The activities of the parts are directed to central ends: co-operation and unified action instead of the separate mechanical activities of the parts.

 Creativity

-It is the intermingling of fields which is creative or causal in nature.
-This is seen in matter, where if not for its dynamic structural creative character, matter could not have been the mother of the universe.
+It is the intermingling of fields that is creative or causal in nature.
+This is seen in basic matter, where if not for its dynamic structural creative character, matter could not have been the mother of the universe.
 This function, or factor of creativity, is even more marked in biology, where the protoplasm of the cell is vitally active in an ongoing process of creative change where parts are continually being destroyed and replaced by new protoplasm.
 With minds, the regulatory function of holism acquires consciousness and freedom, demonstrating a creative power of the most far-reaching character.
 Holism is not only creative but self-creative, and its final structures are far more holistic than its initial structures.